icopy-site/awesome/docs/awesome/awesome-pascal.md

 * [Delphi IDE theme editor / Delphi IDE Colorizer](https://github.com/rruz/delphi-ide-theme-editor).
 Tool to change the IDE color highlighting of several Object Pascal IDE's like Delphi (RAD Studio), Appmethod, Lazarus  and Smart Mobile Studio.
 DITE supports Delphi 5-7, 2005-2010, XE-XE8, Appmethod 1.13-1.14, Lazarus v1.0.1.3 and Smart Mobile Studio IDE v1.1.2.17.
 The Delphi IDE Colorizer (DIC) is a plugin which allows to customize the look and feel of the workspace of the RAD Studio IDE and Appmethod.

-* [DDevExtensions](http://andy.jgknet.de/blog/ide-tools/ddevextensions).
-Extends the Delphi/C++Builder IDE by adding some new productivity features
+* [DDevExtensions](https://github.com/ahausladen/DDevExtensions).
+Extends the Delphi/C++Builder IDE by adding some new productivity features.
 // *Many useful IDE tweaks, must have.*

 * [VCL Fix Pack](http://andy.jgknet.de/blog/bugfix-units/vclfixpack-10).
 Delphi unit that fixes VCL and RTL bugs at runtime by patching the original functions.
 If you want all IDE Fix Pack fixes in your application this unit is what you are looking for.
 Adding the unit to your project (Delphi and C++Builder) automatically installs the patches that are available for your Delphi/C++Builder version.